As amended by the ALHFAM membership,

 The ALHFAM fiscal year is from January 1 to December 31.

 Section 2: Unbudgeted Expenditures and Competitive Bids

 All unbudgeted expenditures of more than $1,000.00 require Board approval.
 Wherever possible, the Board of Directors shall seek competitive bids for all services provided ALHFAM exceeding $5,000.00.

 Section 3: Insurance

-The Board may purchase insurance or a bond for the faithful discharge of the Secretary/Treasurer’s duties or any other member having charge or control of ALHFAM funds.
+The Board may purchase insurance or a bond for the faithful discharge of the Treasurer’s duties or any other member having charge or control of ALHFAM funds.

 Section 1: Nominations and Elections

-Each year, the Nominating Committee seeks and nominates ALFHAM members whose abilities and past service distinguish them as potential candidates who are willing to stand for election in order to fill the anticipated vacancies on the Board of Directors and the next Nominating Committee.
-A proposed slate of candidates for Vice-President (1 position every 2 years), Secretary/Treasurer (1 position every 2 years), Board members-at-large (typically 3 positions every year), and the next Nominating Committee (1 position every year) is presented by a member of the Nominating Committee at the second Board meeting each year.
+Each year, the Nominating Committee seeks and nominates ALHFAM members whose abilities and past service distinguish them as potential candidates who are willing to stand for election in order to fill the anticipated vacancies on the Board of Directors and the next Nominating Committee.
+A proposed slate of candidates for Vice-President (1 position every 2 years), Secretary (1 position every 2 years), Treasurer (1 position every 2 years), Board members-at-large (typically 3 positions every year), and the next Nominating Committee (1position every year) is presented by a member of the Nominating Committee at the second Board meeting each year.
 The approved slate will then be presented in writing with a ballot to the membership no later than February 28.
 Only ballots received no later than April 30 will be counted.